“Site Drug” has a booth at the upcoming

 - Cutting-edge Manufacturing Techniques

-The final scientific conference of the Site Drug project will be held as a “Hot Topic Day: Local Drug Delivery” on 29th November 2022 in Lille.
-It will be jointly organized together with the APGI (“Association Galénique Industrielle” = “International Society of Drug Delivery Sciences and Technology”).
+On 29th November 2022, the Site Drug project will jointly organized a “Hot Topic Day: Local Drug Delivery” with the APGI (“Association Galénique Industrielle” = “International Society of Drug Delivery Sciences and Technology”)in Lille.

 Invited lectures will be given from world-wide leading researchers at the Universities of Cambridge, Delft, Ghent, Leiden and Lille, the University College London and industrial companies (including ProDigest).
 They will provide comprehensive overviews on the current states of the art in: